-The interdisciplinary network Democratia – Aqua – Technica, founded in 2019, comes in: Initiated by SRH University of Applied Sciences Heidelberg and the University of Novi Sad, three project-based events have been planned with partner universities from Russia, Hungary, and Turkey.
+The interdisciplinary network Democratia Aqua Technica, founded in 2019 and initiated by SRH University Heidelberg and University of Novi Sad, focuses on the development of innovative solutions for sustainable water resource management to promote the reduction of water conflicts.
+In 2022 four project-based events are planned with partner universities from Russia, Hungary, and Turkey.

 The focus of the network is on the development of innovative technical solution concepts for sustainable water resource management to promote the reduction of regional and local conflicts and the motivation of the “next generation” for civil society engagement.
-Building on the experience and results of this first series of events in 2020, University Heidelberg and the University of Novi Sad, together with Middle East Technical University (METU, Turkey), as a new project partner, plan to hold four project-based events to continue the developed solution concepts.
-As the Corona pandemic meant that the events planned for 2020 could / can only be implemented digitally, the focus of the follow-up project is on the in-depth practical implementation of the initial solution approaches.
+Building on the experience and results of the series of events in 2020 and 2021, SRH University Heidelberg and University of Novi Sad, together with students from partner universities, will conduct several project-based events to studies on:

 Scope of the Project